Bishōnen: Origin

-The bishōnen is typically slender, with clear skin, stylish hair, and distinctly feminine facial features (such as high cheekbones), but simultaneously retains a male body.
-This androgynous appearance is akin to the depiction of angels in Western renaissance art, with similar social roots for this aesthetic.
+The bishōnen typically has the same traits as idealized female beauties in Japan: lustrous black hair, opaque skin, red cheeks, etc., but simultaneously retains a male body, making them aesthetically different from either men or women.
+Western audiences may perceive the bishōnen as the feminized masculine, but the Japanese perception is more that the bishōnen embodies both the male and female.

 Minamoto no Yoshitsune and Amakusa Shirō have been identified as historical bishōnen.
 Ian Buruma notes that Yoshitsune was considered by contemporaries to be not physically prepossessing, but that his legend later grew and due to this, he became depicted with good looks.
 Abe no Seimei was depicted according to the standards of a Heian-era middle-aged man, but since 1989 he has been depicted as a modern-style bishōnen.

 Kyokutei Bakin wrote many works with nanshoku undertones featuring bishōnen characters, and in 1848 he used the term bishōnen in the title of a work about the younger wakashu partner in the nanshoku relationship.

 The bishōnen aesthetic is continued today in anime and manga, especially shōjo and yaoi.